Arcadier/API-Checkout/README.md

 **_URL_**

+In order to call the actual API, you have to use the URL:

+_https://{{your-marketplace}}.arcadier.io/api/v2/users/{{buyerID}}/carts_

-In order to call the actual API, you have to use the URL _https://{{your-marketplace}}.arcadier.io/api/v2/users/{{buyerID}}/carts_ Respectively, this is where you will place your marketplace domain and buyer’s user ID.
+Respectively, this is where you will place your marketplace domain and buyer’s user ID.

 -----------------------------------------------------------------------------------------------------------------------------